-By Kristine Newkirk | June 17, 2026 | Adult Studies
+By Kristine Newkirk | June 17, 2026 | Youth Studies

 During a recent True Genius Virtual Event with Endow, women from across the country shared what happens when girls are given space to discover the truth about who they are and why it matters.